 Do you have shortfalls?
 Do you earn enough?

 Don't stretch the numbers to make them work for you, because the reality might be hard to look at right now, but you can work with it.
 Not only that, but you don't want to make an emotional decision and live with the uncomfortable consequences.

 For example, if you have a $500 shortfall each month by going down to one income…you now know how much money you collectively need to bring into the household each month.
-Your next question becomes, how can you get that?
+Your next question becomes, how can you get that income from home, fast?

 Make Changes to Your Household Budget, Now